 Thomas Birch (1779-1851)

-Thomas Birch authentication from $175.
-Thomas Birch appraisal from $25.
-Thomas Birch certificates of authenticity (COA).
-Thomas Birch analysis, research, scientific tests, full authentications.
+We perform Thomas Birch art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Thomas Birch or we will sell it for you.

 Thomas Birch was an early American landscape painter who was born in England.
 Birch came to the United States in 1794 and lived in Philadelphia.
 He initially studied under his father, William Russell Birch, who was a miniaturist and enamel painter of some distinction in his day.
 Birch worked with his father in 1800 under their business William Burch & Son where they created designs and engravings as well as “View of Pennsylvania.”
 These “views” were created on a suggestion from the elder Birch and were meant to be imitations of similar British productions.
 These idyllic settings were meant to show the progress and prosperity happening in the United States as well as the country’s natural beauty.